Welcome to the Home of Minnesota's Scroll Saw Artists

 Bloomington, MN 55431

-You will need to enter from the North parking lot, marked Door A, off of West Old Shakopee Road.
+Enter from the North parking lot, marked Door A, off of West Old Shakopee Road.

 Screen Shot of Church Location